dreamofwhy/CD-DB-GUI-Application/README.md

 CD-DB-GUI-Application
 =====================
 Overall reason for this code:
-Java based application to keep track of my CD collection and to show people my coding skills. :D
+Java based application to keep track of my CD collection and to show people my coding skills.

 NOTES
 =====